Wim Ruska

-Willem "Wim" Ruska (29 August 1940 – 14 February 2015) was a judoka from the Netherlands.
+Willem "Wim" Ruska (29 August 1940 – 14 February 2015) was a Dutch judoka and professional wrestler.
 He is the first athlete to win two gold medals in Judo in one Olympics – in the heavyweight and absolute categories in 1972.

+He later worked as a professional wrestler in New Japan Pro-Wrestling and World Wrestling Federation, both as a singles wrestler and as a tag team partner of Allen Coage.

+Early life

+Ruska was born in Amsterdam on August 24, 1940.

 Judo career

 He started learning judo at the Dutch Navy, later traveling to Japan for further training.
 In the 1960s and 1970s, under the training of Jon Bluming, he won seven European titles, five in the +93 kg category (1966–67, 1969, 1971–72) and two in the open category (1969 and 1972).
 He furthermore won two world titles (1967 and 1971) and two Olympic titles.
 His success at the 1972 Summer Olympics was overshadowed by the Munich massacre that took place days before.

 He retired after the 1972 Olympics and later took part in professional wrestling.

 Professional wrestling career

-Ruska competed between 1976 and 1980 for the New Japan Pro-Wrestling and World Wrestling Federation promotions.
+Ruska competed between 1976 and 1980 for the New Japan Pro-Wrestling and World Wide Wrestling Federation promotions.
 He had over 150 pro wrestling matches, in some of which he was the tag team partner of fellow judoka Allen Coage.